-If you own a business in Fairfield County or the greater Southbury area and need help addressing complicated matters that can impact your financial future, then please call or email us to learn more about the following business planning services:
+If you own a business in Fairfield County and Western Connecticut or the greater Southbury area and need help addressing complicated matters that can impact your financial future, then please call or email us to learn more about the following business planning services:

 - Business Formation: Once you have devised a winning business model, we can bring our skill and experience to bear to help you to determine the optimal business entity and structure for your operations.
 We can help you through the management, financial, income tax, and liability issues you need to be aware of when forming a business.
 Our experience spans a wide range of industries.

 - Contracts: Every business depends on contracts with suppliers, customers, and employees.
 That is why it is important to be precise and comprehensive with every provision in every contract.
 “An ounce of prevention is worth a pound of cure,” as the saying goes, so we help businesses draft clear and reliable contracts.

 - Employment Law: Our lawyers routinely advise employers who need help reaching their objectives for the workplace.
 We assist with preparing and reviewing employment agreements and employee handbooks.
 Our legal team stays up-to-date so that we can help our clients adapt to new policies to maintain a harmonious workplace and avoid costly claims.

 - Sales and Purchases: We know that purchasing and selling a business is rarely a straightforward process.
 Our lawyers will help you achieve your various financial and income tax objectives in your business transactions, while minimizing your liability.
 In coordination with your financial advisors and accountants, we work hard to implement the expectations of the parties.

 - Succession Planning: Our firm helps business owners plan for continuity through retirement and incapacity—and even management disagreements-- so that you can feel confident the enterprise you’ve worked years to build won’t be in jeopardy.
 Contact us today to discuss your unique circumstance and let us develop the right succession plan to achieve your goals.